-Each year I am able offer a very limited number of internship opportunities in my Reading and Harrisburg Office as budget and space allow.
+Each year I am able offer a limited number of internship opportunities in my Reading Office as budget and space allow.
 I firmly believe that gaining hands-on, real-world experience is an integral part of a student’s education.
 Therefore, I attempt to make internships in my offices challenging and interesting for students.

 In addition to the internship application, prospective applicants need to submit: